 07 Pick your best side

 When you’ve decided to book your business headshot studio, you can think about what you want to capture during the session.
 Whilst you may be able to step into the studio and switch on your magnetic personality, most people want support in capturing their most flattering portraits.
 During my business headshot photo sessions, we review the photos often, narrowing down what type of portraits you like, what you are comfortable with, and whether you want to explore different headshot ideas as the session unfolds.
 You won’t know ‘what your best side’ is until you see the back of the camera, from there your favourite pictures will jump out at your feedback to the photographer is golden.
 The best option, if you are a little camera shy, is to book with a reputable business photographer who can offer their years of expert guidance and support.

 08 Choosing your favourite photographs

 As a general rule of thumb, choosing your favourite headshots sooner is better.
 You’ll be buzzing with excitement and will be eager to find the best photographs that tell your story.
 Most photographers are happy to help to range from in-person sales sessions where you choose the photographs either on the day or a week later in your home.
-I use a private proofing gallery delivered to your email 24 hours from our session, so you can view the photographs at home and ask friends/family for their advice without feeling pressured.
+I use a private proofing gallery delivered to your email 24 hours before our session, so you can view the photographs at home and ask friends/family for their advice without feeling pressured.
 If you don’t mind, I can suggest the ‘best’ headshots and offer advice on what works well for your business goals.

-Each client receives a ‘what to expect’ eBook which shows you what a proofing gallery looks like, how I edit the photographs and even a video showing you how to use the software.
+Each client receives a ‘what to expect’ eBook which shows you what a proofing gallery looks like, how I edit the photographs, and even a video showing you how to use the software.

 09 Get some help